stayfor21/Warning-system-with-GSM/docs/firmware-architecture.md

 If gas or high temperature is detected during Motion mode, the system immediately switches to Alarm mode.

+In the original workflow diagram, this corresponds to the branch where motion is detected and the system opens the door and displays motion indication.

 ## Alarm Mode Behavior

 Alarm mode is handled by: